yuval-cohen-dev/yuval-cohen-dev/README.md

         <summary><h3>🐉 Python 🐲</h3></summary>
         </br>
         <p>
-            Python is my language of choice.
+            Python is one of my goto programing languages.
 I’m well-versed in its built-in libraries and follow PEP guidelines, with experience rooted in practical use and the official documentation.
         </p>
         </br>
         <p>